 Since ACL merged with HighBond, they have changed all their website URLs.
 Over the years, I have updated this post several times to change all the hyperlinks to keep up with ACL’s changes.
 I’m tired of doing that, so I removed most of the links.
 I also now use general terms like Tech Support and ACL Training instead of the what ACL calls them (they keep changing them anyway).

 For most users, the best way to learn ACL is to take formal classes.
 However, do not assume that the classes that ACL offers are the only options; other firms provide similar training.

 However, your company may not give you the luxury of attending classes, so how do you learn it on your own?

 Learning ACL on Your Own

 Assuming you own the software and have a support contract, I’d suggest you follow these steps (which I wish someone would told me when I started using ACL).
-The links will work if you log into the Tech Support area first (see first link in #1 below).

 2. Run some of the same exercises from the training in step 1 or 2 against your company data (make sure you follow all related IT and security policies for obtaining, storing, and using the data).

 3. When you get stuck, do one or all of the following:

 - Check the ACL help file (much more helpful once you understand ACL a bit, but still good for beginners).
 You can either go to the Highbond website to find this file, or click the Help link inside ACL itself, which takes you to the same file.